Jeggings

 Jeggings (/ˈdʒɛgɪŋz/) are leggings that are made to look like skin-tight denim jeans.
 The word is a portmanteau of the words jeans and leggings.

 Wear

 Jeggings were brought on by the resurgence in style of skinny jeans in the late 2000s, when a higher demand for a tighter style of pants came about.
-Since jeggings are typically made of a cotton/spandex blend, (cotton being the primary fiber in most denim, a kind of serge), they are often worn on their own as opposed to under a skirt or dress.
-Some jeggings have front fastening facilities while others just have an elastic waistband and no pockets.
+Since jeggings are typically made of a cotton/spandex blend (cotton being the primary fiber in most denim, a kind of serge), they are often worn on their own as opposed to under a skirt or dress.
+Some jeggings have front fastenings while others just have an elastic waistband and no pockets.

-With respect to material, Jeggings fall into two main categories:
+With respect to material, jeggings fall into two main categories: